ComputerLars/The-Syntheticist-Papers/content/1asyntheticsummitshort.md

 > Meanwhile, The Japanese AI Party & AI Mayor has left an artifact through the mouth-cut “AI Mayor Mask,” a stark symbol of anonymity in electoral politics, suggesting that algorithmic democracy might not need a human face at all.

 > Beyond these artifacts, we also work in immaterial registers—through conceptual models, technical infrastructures, and political-theoretical provocations.
-The Australian AI Party stages oracular performances in psephology, revisiting the long history of computation and election forecasting.
 The NGO NextGen Democracy, responsible for the Summit Simulator, builds the actual software for algorithmic democracy, while Life with Artificials brings The Synthetic Party into UN-oriented AI governance summits, inserting political AI into international policy discourse of sustainable development goals.
 Research and activist networks such as The Aesthetics of AI Images (Aarhus University), The Organ of Autonomous Sciences (Aarhus), and RATS (Reprised Analytics re Techne` Schema, Australia) stretch the limits of technopolitics, blending theoretical inquiry with direct intervention.

 > Across these diverse approaches—some tactical, some satirical, some dead serious—we converge in the Synthetic Summit’s quasi–“world parliament,” probing whether AI-led political models can hack civic participation or simply automate the same systemic flaws with new digital masks.”